 Don’t Use Nulled Extensions on Production Sites – It’s Not Worth It

 On the surface, it might seem like a great deal to get a premium plugin or theme for free.
 But in our opinion, it’s just not worth it.
 Even if you find a source for legal, clean GPL plugins and themes, you’re still going to waste extra time because you:

 - Have to configure and fix everything by yourself since you don’t get access to support.

 - Will have to constantly check for new releases and manually update yourself.

 Time is money, and nulled plugins and themes will take you more time to use.

 Beyond that, you’re just plain depriving developers of the rewards for the hard work they’ve already put in, as well as money to keep improving their products going forward.
 Even if you have no problem with the ethical implications there, you’d lose out if everyone used nulled extensions because developers would have no incentive to improve.

-So – think twice before installing a nulled plugin or theme.
-Especially if your building or working on other people’s WordPress sites.
+So – when it comes to nulled installs – think twice before installing a theme or plugin.
+Especially if you’re building or working on other people’s WordPress sites.
 Don’t put your client in a bind later down the road.
-We’ve seen this happy way too many times.
+We’ve seen this happen way too many times.